bird-house/twitcher/docs/source/tutorial.rst

 Prepare your Client Application
 -------------------------------

-Register your your client application at twitcher to get a *client_id* and *client_secret*:
+Register your client application at twitcher to get a *client_id* and *client_secret*:

 .. code-block:: console